 Clients and other acquaintances of financial advisors can write a review on the Wealthtender profile page of advisors who have turned on the reviews feature.

-Before each review is publicly displayed, financial advisors agree to provide Wealthtender with important information about their relationship with the reviewer (within 3 business days) to ensure consumers gain the transparency they deserve when their life savings could be at stake.
+Before each review is publicly displayed, financial advisors agree to provide Wealthtender with important information about their relationship with the reviewer to ensure consumers gain the transparency they deserve when their life savings could be at stake.
 These disclosures also help financial advisors satisfy compliance with industry regulations.

-Upon receipt of the requested information from the financial advisor (within 1 business day), Wealthtender completes the certification process and publishes the review with the Certified Advisor Review™ mark.
+Upon receipt of the requested information from the financial advisor, Wealthtender completes the certification process and publishes the review with the Certified Advisor Review™ mark.

 Financial advisors on Wealthtender who remain in good standing are authorized to display the Certified Advisor Reviews™ badge on their website, email signature and social media accounts.